Your hub for sermons, videos, messages, events, and news from OYJ.

 November 12, 2025Events

-OYJ is proud to present and co-present these upcoming events and programs in January 2026.
-We have Violins of Hope: Remembering with Reverence on January 11, 2026, Interfaith Conference of Greater Milwaukee: Faith & Wealth Webinar…
+OYJ is proud to present and co-present these upcoming events and programs in February 2026.
+We have the Tu Bishvat Seder with Tikkun Ha-Ir on Monday, February 2, Cream City Beit Midrash Zoom Event (Defining Justice:…

 MINDFUL MESSAGE: Reflected Light on MLK Day